jpcaruana/my-notes/QCon-London-2012/03-high-availibility-at-heroku.md

 Need for a very *repeatable* deploy :
 * incremental deploys : deploy to a few nodes and incresing deploy perimeter when confidence grows
-* incremental rollouts (features) : feature flags for dev, beta users then all
+* incremental rollouts (features) : feature flags for dev, beta users then all users
-* reas time visibility : dashboads (60s visibility)
+* real time visibility : dashboards (60s visibility)
 * service level assertions : asserts in code, global level for a service.
 Assert good things too

 Flow control and back pressure : some systems can't absorb all load :